DonMVB/aws/AWS_Assoc_SAA_C02.md

   - key-value pairs which are the fields within the document or row
 - The convenience of non-relational DBs is that each row can look entirely different based on your use case.
 There doesn't need to be uniformity.
 For example, if you need a new column for a particular entry you don't also need to ensure that that column exists for the other entries.
 - DyanmoDB supports both document and key-value based models.
 It is a great fit for mobile, web, gaming, ad-tech, IoT, etc.
-- DynamoDB is stored via SSD which is why it is so fast.
+- DynamoDB is stored via SSD which is why it is fast.
 - It is spread across 3 geographically distinct data centers.
 - The default consistency model is Eventually Consistent Reads, but there are also Strongly Consistent Reads.
 - The difference between the two consistency models is the one second rule.
 With Eventual Consistent Reads, all copies of data are usually reached within one second.
 A repeated read after a short period of time should return the updated data.
 However, if you need to read updated data within or less than a second and this needs to be a guarantee, then strongly consistent reads are your best bet.